thelbdiary/aggrperpvol/README.md

        1. Name: `platform`, Type: `text`, Default Value: leave empty, Check "Not Null"
        2. Name: `token`, Type: `text`, Default Value: leave empty, Check "Not Null"
    - Click "Save" to create the table

+   **Add a unique constraint to the platform column**:
+   - After creating the table, go to the "Table Editor"
+   - Click on the "jwt_tokens" table
+   - Go to the "Constraints" tab
+   - Click "Add Constraint"
+   - Select "Unique" as the constraint type
+   - Select "platform" as the column
+   - Click "Save" to add the constraint

    **For the historical_volume table**:
    - Table Name: `historical_volume`